Instructions to Authors

 Jakobson, R. 1931, Über die phonologischen Sprachbünde. – R. Jakobson, Selected Writings I, The Hague 1971, 137–143.

-The author (or the corresponding author) will receive a set of proofs as a printout or a pdf file for correcting printer’s errors.
-No changes may be made and no new material inserted in the text at the time of proofreading.
+The author (or the corresponding author) will receive a set of proofs as a .pdf file for correcting printer’s errors.

 Payable offprints of an article (minimum 10 copies) can be ordered from the Editorial Office at proof stage.